Is it a misconception that German beer is served at room temperature? Facts discovered locally [Uncovering the truth behind the rumor]

 summary

-In addition, there is not much of a culture of chilling glasses, and instead, emphasis is placed on choosing the right glass to bring out the best flavor of the beer.
-Hot beer is a rare way of drinking beer in some cold regions.
+In addition, there is almost no culture of chilling glasses, and instead, emphasis is placed on choosing the right glass to bring out the best flavor of the beer.
+Hot beer is a rare way of drinking that is enjoyed in some cold regions.

-The next time you enjoy beer in Europe, it might be fun to try a slightly warmer beer and enjoy the unique flavors of each region.
+The next time you enjoy beer in Europe, it might be fun to try a slightly warmer beer and enjoy the unique flavors of that region.